jerellaquino/Foo/README.md

 from foo import sphereVolume
 ```

 OR another way to quickly use the functions is to add the foo package directory to your PYTHONPATH.
 If using Windows, add/edi the System Variable PYTHONPATH from the Windows GUI (My Computer > Properties > Advanced System Settings > Environment Variables) and set it to your path to foo_package.
-If Linux, use the bash command:
+If using Linux, use the bash command:

 ```bash
 PYTHONPATH=/path/to/foo_package:$PYTHONPATH
 ```

-Once it's added you can call from the Pythson shell like so:
+Once it's added, you can call from the Python shell like so:

 ```bash
 > python3